tinghe14/COURSE-2Deep-Learning/Study Note.md

     - add some penalty when it is not assigned with correct class, otherwise, the loss function is zero
 - for classfication, we want to intrepet scores as probability : softmax function $P(Y=k|X=xi) = (e^s)k / \sum (e^s)j$
     - multinomial logistic regression
-    - softmax loss: -log P, log-likelihood of true class
+    - softmax loss: -log P, log-likelihood of true class (logistic regression: sigmoid, softmax gives uou essentially a multi normal extension of the sigmoid function)
 - Other:
   - Adversarial learning: techniques to deal with following problems:
     - poisoning: manipulate the data before it is used for training